Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: ARC-class Study

 There are many caveats to this statement.
 In this work, we have assumed that diffusive turbulent transport dominates particle transport.
 We have assumed that the ratio of $D_{\mathrm{D} }/ D_{\mathrm{T} }$ does not have a radial dependence.
+We have not paid close attention to particle transport in the divertor \cite{Masline2024}.
 Higher fidelity models are required to validate the intuition gained from the simple models presented in this work and techniques for intentionally increasing $D_{\mathrm{D} }/ D_{\mathrm{T} }$ need to be developed.